 - From 2010-2013, CQC supplied high quality CFLs at a fraction of the retail price;

-- We supplied CFLs lasted 10-20 times longer and produce better light than ICL bulbs;
+- The CFLs we had to unique 12,000 hour specifications lasted 10-20 times longer and produce better light than ICL bulbs;

 - CFL’s are a transitional technology and have been superseded by LEDs, which have lifetimes of 25,000 to 50,000 hours, 5-10 times longer than most CFLs and with the same improvement in efficiency and per lumens delivered;

-- CFLs are prone to early failure under poor power quality conditions which prevail in many developing countries.
+- CFLs are prone to early failure under poor power quality conditions of wide voltage fluctuation which prevail in many developing countries.
 LEDs are much less susceptible to failure due to voltage fluctuation.

-- Recently recorded failure rates of LEDs in Indian households with relatively poor power quality, including serious voltage fluctuation, are less than 0.5% per annum.
-This compares to CFLs, which are often destroyed by severe voltage fluctuation, and experience loss rates of 10% per annum or more.
+- Recently recorded failure rates of LEDs in Indian households in regions with serious voltage fluctuation, are less than 0.5% per annum.
+This compares to CFL loss rates of up to 10% per annum.

-- LEDs cut electricity consumption by 80%, saving households enough to recover the retail cost of the bulbs within 15-20 weeks, while lasting 5-10 years depending on level of use.
+- LEDs cut electricity consumption by 80% compared to ICLs, while lasting 5-10 years compared to 6-12 months for ICLs, depending on level of use.

-- High quality, long life CFLs distributed by us in India up to 2014 reduced greenhouse gas emissions by approximately 4 million tons of carbon;.
+- High quality, long life CFLs distributed by us in India up to mid 2013 reduced greenhouse gas emissions by approximately 4 million tons of carbon;

-- We are now planning to replicate its CFL efficient lighting projects using modern reliable LEDs made in India with even greater long term impacts on household economy and power systems reliability.
+- We are now planning to replicate the CFL efficient lighting projects using LEDs made in India with expected lifetimes of 12-20 years, with significant long term contributions to disposable households income.

 INDIA: Changing Light-Changing Lives